 But self-criticism comes from a specific part of our psyche that develops in each of us to help us survive.
 It is an inner voice – or inner self – that psychologists Drs Hal and Sidra Stone named ‘the Inner Critic’ back in the 1970s when they first discovered that the personality is made up of many discrete selves.

-Why Does the Inner Critic Criticise?
+Why Does Your Inner Critic Criticise?

 Some of those criticisms may never have been vocalised – simply a look or a pause in a conversation can convey an enormous judgment, especially to young children who are particularly sensitive to the feelings of those around them.

-Pleasing Your Parents with ‘Good’ Behaviour
+Your Inner Critic Makes You Please Your Parents with ‘Good’ Behaviour

-If in your childhood generous and unselfish behaviour was rewarded and valued, and your caregivers expected generous behaviour from you, then every time you took the largest piece of cake for yourself or wouldn’t let your sibling or friend play with your toys, your Inner Critic would have noticed.
+If in your childhood generous and unselfish behaviour was rewarded and valued, and your caregivers expected generous behaviour from you, then every time you took the largest piece of cake for yourself or wouldn’t let your sibling or friend play with your toys, your inner critic would have noticed.
 It would have told you that you were not behaving the ‘correct’ way and would have admonished you about it.

 It probably heard one of your parents chastising you for being selfish when not sharing or not offering to help with something.
 It realised that for you to be protected from their disapproval – something that would have been painful to you – it would have to get to you first so that you would behave ‘properly’.